-Organized by Mr. Greg Breland, the executive director of International Conference on the Unity of the Sciences (ICUS) (1984 to 2000), the section began with a panel on the founders' visionary projects related to science.
-Dr. Andrew Wilson, a professor at Unification Theological Seminary in the United States, pointed out that in the first written manuscript of the Divine Principle in the 1950s, Reverend Moon dedicated over 100 of the total of 800 pages to science.
-One principle he explained was that every entity is in relation with another entity, whether that be protons and electrons, stamen and pistil, or male and female, and even God and humans.
+Organized by Mr. Greg Breland, the executive director of International Conference on the Unity of the Sciences (ICUS) (1984-2000), Section One began with a panel on the founders' visionary projects related to science.
+Dr. Andrew Wilson, a professor at Unification Theological Seminary in the United States, pointed out that in the first written manuscript of the Divine Principle in the 1950s, Reverend Moon dedicated over a hundred of the total of eight hundred pages to science.
+One principle he explained was that every entity is in relation with another entity, whether that be protons and electrons, stamen and pistil or male and female, and even God and humans.
 This is the philosophy behind the ICUS conferences, seeking to show the connection between science and religion.

-Dr. Yoshimitsu Nishikawa, a professor of global and regional studies at Toyo University in Japan, then explained the vision behind the Peace Highway and the Japan-Korea undersea tunnel.
+Dr. Yoshimitsu Nishikawa, a professor of global and regional studies at Toyo University in Japan, then explained the vision behind the peace highway and the Japan-Korea undersea tunnel.
 This "connectography" is a core image of overcoming barriers among peoples and between religion and science through practical projects of science and technology.